-Far Resources, an exploration and development company, will become a leader in the energy metals sector by defining a lithium resource with their Zoro project located in the Snow Lake region of Manitoba.
-The Snow Lake region contains a known historic deposit of lithium bearing spodumene pegmatite.
-The property hosts seven identified pegmatite dykes, where the historic resource completed only on Dyke 1 in the 1950s.
+Far Resources, an exploration and development company, intends to be the leader in the energy metals sector by defining a lithium resource at the Zoro project located in the Snow Lake region of Manitoba.
+The property hosts eight identified pegmatite dykes.

 Size is one of the keys to defining an economical lithium deposit.
-While Far Resources started with the Zoro 1 claim, which initially contained the amount of the known historic resource, they were able to add parts of the adjacent claims covering the other known dykes in the area. and then added parts of adjacent claims to cover the other known dykes.
-This transaction expand the property from 0.5 km2 to 3.0 km2, resulting in a 600% increase in highly prospective ground.
+Far Resources started with the Zoro 1 claim and added adjacent claims covering the other known dykes in the area, expanding the property from 0.5 square kilometres to 3.0 square kilometres, a 600% increase.

-Far Resource’s project is well sited in Manitoba with the potential for development.
+Far Resource’s project is well situated in Manitoba with the potential for development.
 Manitoba is home to multiple rare metal deposits, including the world-class Tanco lithium-cesium-rare metal pegmatite at Bernic Lake.
-It has a supportive pro-business climate, mineral exploration-supportive assistance programs, and excellent access to geoscience and exploration data that will assist the company’s advancing projects in the province.
+It has a supportive pro-business climate, mineral exploration assistance programs, and excellent access to geoscience and exploration data that will assist the company to advance its projects in the province.

 Additionally, the province has stable and well-developed mining and transportation infrastructure.
 The hydro line to Snow Lake is 5 km south of the property and the small historic gold mining community of Herb Lake is located about 10 km southwest of the property.
 A railway line is located at Wekusko, approximately 20 km south of Herb Lake.
 Electricity rates in Manitoba are reasonably priced and comparable to Quebec and less than Ontario.
-The projects in Northern Quebec are 100s of km to the railhead at Chibougamau.
-Better infrastructure can lead to lower project development costs, lower threshold tonnage to support project development, and less time to reach this threshold.
+The projects in Northern Quebec are hundreds of kilometres from the railhead at Chibougamau.
+Manitoba’s infrastructure can lead to lower project development costs, lower threshold tonnage to support project development, and less time to reach this threshold.

 A recent high-grade drill intercept of tantalum (0.117 % Ta2O5 or 927 ppm tantalum; see November 1, 2017 news release) accompanied by elevated tantalum and niobium in samples of drill core, outcrop and soils has intrigued the company.
 Currently, the significance of the elevated tantalum and niobium is unknown but it will be closely assessed as Far Resource’s exploration continues.

 Tantalum exists alongside niobium, a chemically similar metal, which is also valuable.
-Niobium metal sells for approximately $41,000 USD per metric ton.
 It is mainly used in alloys and is the largest metal in special steel, which is used in gas pipelines.
-Although these alloys contain a maximum of 0.1%, the small percentage of niobium enhances the strength of the steel.
-The stability of niobium-containing super alloys at high temperatures is important for its use in jet and rocket engines.
-Niobium is also used in various superconducting materials.
-These superconducting alloys, also containing titanium and tin, are widely used in the superconducting magnets of MRI scanners.
-Other applications of niobium include welding, nuclear industries, electronics, optics, numismatics, and jewelry.
+The stability of niobium-containing super alloys at high temperatures makes such alloys an important component in jet and rocket engines.
+Niobium is also used in various superconducting materials including the superconducting magnets of MRI scanners.
+Other applications of niobium include welding, nuclear industries, electronics, optics, numismatics, and jewellery.